 Tom and Lisa spent much of 2020 planning their marketing strategy due to coronavirus lockdowns pausing tours.
 This included revising their budgets, deciding when to place adverts, utilising digital marketing and analytics and also using it as a good opportunity to refresh their website including producing some new guide maps.

 Search engine optimisation (SEO) is really important for Go Cotswolds and the content on the site has been written with keywords in mind.
 Tom says he chose a .co.uk address because Go Cotswolds is a British company and he wants it to be clearly seen as that.
 He believes it is important to be visible on the internet domain from the country you are based in because it helps to build trust.

 Social media and the website have been even more important over the past year to remain in touch with customers and keep them up to date.
 Tom mentions: “Because of coronavirus, a lot of people are often wondering whether a business has closed or has reopened.
 It’s vital to tell people when you’re going to be open and how you’re going to operate and social media and our website have been the best channels for this.
 They are both so easy to update and are free.”

 “I think it’s really important that customers can see we are active and current through social media updates,” says Tom.
 “It goes some way to help build trust that this is a reliable business.
 It adds to the authenticity of Go Cotswolds, with images showing real people enjoying the places we visit.”

 “It reflects badly on your business if you haven’t taken the trouble to update your website or social media accounts”

-Tom summarises: “We are at a point where we’re well established, the website works well and looks good.
+With lots of exciting plans in the pipeline, Tom summarises: “We are at a point where we’re well established, the website works well and looks good.
 TripAdvisor also has a huge impact on the business.
 Many people use it to research their often once in a lifetime trip to the UK, and then visit our site.
 I couldn’t operate without our website which provides a professional web presence that represents the quality of what we do.”